-Taking trips means dealing with a lot of details.
-That's especially true if you have a condition like diabetes.
-Here are some suggestions for how you can make sure you're prepared by the time you hit the road or head for the airport.
+Taking trips means dealing with a lot of details, especially if you have a condition like diabetes.
+Here's how to be prepared before you hit the road.

 Depending on your level of organization you may be used to packing at the last minute.
 But unlike many other products, diabetes supplies can't always be picked up at your point of destination.
 So a few weeks before your trip make a list of everything you'll need related to your condition, particularly medications.